Upcoming Hearings

 The Code Enforcement pipeline in New Orleans generally favors the property owner.
 This bias leaves communities dealing with blighted, vacant properties with little support from the city.
 The community around Music St and N Villere St have had experience dealing with the Code Enforcement pipeline, and these are some key insights and suggestions from that process.

-Its important to know the difference between a nuisance and a code violation.
+It is important to know the difference between a nuisance and a code violation.
 A "messy house" may be a nuisance, but it is not a crime or against code.
 "Rodent harborage" is against code and can be cited and enforced by the city.

 Getting attention on a property